aaronrancsik/prismedia/README.md

 - [x] Youtube upload
 - [x] Peertube upload
-- Support of all videos arguments (description, tags, category, licence, ...)
+- Support of videos parameters (description, tags, category, licence, ...)
   - [x] description
   - [x] tags (no more than 30 characters per tag as Peertube does not support it)
-  - [x] Option to force tags to be compatible with Mastodon publication
   - [x] categories
   - [x] license: cca or not (Youtube only as Peertube uses Attribution by design)
   - [x] privacy (between public, unlisted or private)